-The recovery experience for the Syndesmosis Procedure is a unique journey back to normal foot functionality.
+The recovery experience for Syndesmosis Bunion Surgery is a unique journey back to normal foot functionality.
 Our patients typically report very ‘linear’ improvement over 6 months, meaning the foot gets better steadily and predictably, with few exceptions.
 To realize the best possible outcome, patient participation and cooperation is critical.

 You may experience moderate pain for the first 1-2 days, but little afterwards.
 Painkillers should not be necessary after 2-3 days.
 Walking is allowed any time, but only indoors and with your surgical shoes.
 Elevation will keep swelling down and ice is for pain relief.
 Big toe mobility exercises: hold your big toe back for 30 seconds; push and release your big toe 30 times; and press your big toe against your hand for 30 seconds – repeat 3 times hourly until your big toe achieves a 90° extension.